vttresearch/siteopt_toolbox/docs/introduction.md

 - delete a row by ticking the box in front of the row and pressing `Delete selected`
 - add new rows to the bottom by pressing `Add row`
 - replace the whole file by a file on your computer by pressing first `Browse`, selecting a file of the same name, press `Open` and then `Replace`
+- upload a time series file in CSV format by first selecting the folder it goes to from a dropdown menu.
+The folder should be the same one where it is referenced. `Upload CSV` adds the file to the project.
 - change sheets in the file from the tabs below the data table.
-This applied only to files which have multiple tabs, such as "modelspec.xlsx".
+This applied only to files which have multiple sheets, such as "modelspec.xlsx".
 - save the edited data by pressing `Save` (or CTRL-S)
+- discard the edits by selecting some other file and clicking `discard` when prompted.
 You will notice that some cells accepts text values, others numeric values (or timeseries references preceeded by "ts:"), and still others a selection of predefined values.
 If you make a reference to a time series, there is a button which allows you to upload the corresponding CSV file.
 A wrong type of data causes the cell to be highlighted.
 You will also see an exclamation mark next to the file name in the data editor.

 Refer to the guidelines in the “Preparing input data” section for the required data‑input format.